iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Simple Misdemeanors:

-Individuals will spend up to thirty days in jail or pay a fine in the range of 65 to 625 USD if they are convicted of a simple felony.
+If convicted of a simple felony, individuals may spend up to thirty days in jail or pay a fine of 65 to 625 USD.
 In some instances, they may be obligated to do both.

 Examples of simple misdemeanors include possessing the drug "paraphernalia" (Iowa Code § 903.1 (2019).)